 Tip #6: Make the most of 1 minute

-During part-2 of the IELTS speaking exam, the examiner will give you 1 minute to prepare your speech to talk about that given topic after that.
+During part-2 of the IELTS speaking exam, the examiner will give you 1 minute to prepare your speech to discuss that given topic afterward.
 Hence, make the most of your time to ace this section.

 You must not panic if you’re not well-acquainted with the topic.
 You can craft a story instantly, tell that story from anyone’s perspective, or by putting yourself in someone’s shoes.
-The points you will be elaborating on will be demonstrated on a cue card.
-Therefore, it’s highly recommended to use your 1-minute precisely by writing down the keywords on the given notepaper.
+The points you will elaborate on will be demonstrated on a cue card.
+Therefore, using your 1-minute precisely by writing down the keywords on the given notepaper is highly recommended.

 Tip #7: Use impressive vocabulary

 If you want to obtain a band 7 or higher for vocabulary, you should use impressive vocabulary, for example, idioms and slang.
-Here, the test-taker wants to listen to those vocabularies, which you didn’t learn from a textbook.
+Here, the test-taker wants to listen to the vocabulary you didn’t learn from a textbook.
 You can use slang in part-1 and 2, such as hanging out with friends and chilling out at restaurants.

 The most significant thing you can do to achieve a great band score on the IELTS speaking test is open your mouth and speak English.
 Follow the tips to obtain the highest score.